-When it comes to staying entertained on road trips, in planes, and during downtime in hotel rooms, there are plenty of fun travel games for kids that parents will love just as much.
+When it comes to staying entertained on road trips, on planes, and during downtime in hotel rooms, there are plenty of fun travel games for kids that parents will love just as much.

-We own most of these best travel games but have played all of them.
-I’ve included travel board games, dice games, magnetic games, strategy games, tabletop games, and classic favorites in portable versions that are popular and favorably reviewed best-sellers.
+We own most of these best travel games and have played all of them.
+I’ve included our travel board games, dice games, magnetic games, strategy games, tabletop games, and classic favorites in portable versions that are popular and favorably reviewed best-sellers.

 1. Rory’s Story Cubes

-Rory’s Story Cubes are one of the hottest games out there.
-They are, thankfully, very convenient to travel with and easy to learn how to play.
+Rory’s Story Cubes is one of the hottest games out there.
+These games, which have multiple themes (including Harry Potter) are thankfully very convenient to travel with and easy to learn how to play.
 The cubes for this dice game also fit neatly into a small pouch that you can tuck into a handbag or backpack.

 Players roll the dice and tell a story based on the pictures facing upward on the dice after being rolled.
 While it’s fun with multiple players, I’ve seen kids play it independently, too.
 Since storytelling is the main feature, it can be one of the perfect travel games for the car, especially if you have a small tray to roll the dice on.

-We like it because there are no wrong answers, it gets the creative juices flowing, and different (usually funny) tales are told every time.
+Pros: We like it because there are no wrong answers, it gets the creative juices flowing, and different (usually funny) tales are told every time.
+The little pouch with dice takes up barely any space in my purse or my daughter’s backpack.

 Recommended ages: 7+